 Chronic Pain Treatment in Shrewsbury, MO

-- Arthritis and other conditions that cause joint pain — The cartilage, tendons, and ligaments in our joints can become inflamed or wear down from overuse or overexertion, causing joint pain.
+- Arthritis, bursitis, tendinitis, and other conditions that cause joint pain — The soft tissue in our joints can become irritated or wear down over time or due to an injury, causing chronic pain in the affected joint.

 How Do Physical Therapists in Shrewsbury, MO Help With Chronic Pain Treatment?